arthurtalkgoal/better_spree_alipay/README.md

 better_spree_alipay
 ===================

-It is a wrapper for https://github.com/chloerei/alipay gem, using the https://github.com/spree/spree_gateway
+It is a wrapper for https://github.com/chloerei/alipay gem, using the https://github.com/spree/spree_gateway.

+Notice that the Alipay only allow CNY(or RMB) payments.
+Therefore, your site should support CNY currency.

 Installation
 ===================